We are delighted to announce the release of BimorphNodes v2.2, which is now available for download via the Dynamo Package Manager.

 New Link-Element Class Nodes

 The new LinkElement nodes include a range of methods and properties for retrieving and interacting with Elements from a linked Revit model (a Link Instance).
 What makes LinkElements unique are the way they locate the linked element in the host file.
-This is significant as the Revit API has a limitation which restricts linked elements to their external files center-to-center location, regardless of any transformations made to them in the host file.
+This is significant as the Revit API has a limitation which restricts linked elements to their external files origin-to-origin location, regardless of any transformations made to them in the host file.
 LinkElements have been purpose-built to solve this limitation by performing operations, such as geometry extraction, at the linked elements host location.

 Properties and metadata attached to the LinkElement instance can be accessed using the LinkElement property nodes.
 The Solids, Faces, Location and BoundingBox nodes return the respective geometry at its host location by default: